LONGHAM RESERVOIR 2 MODEL FLYING RULES

 - Guest members of other associations with equivalent insurance may fly providing that they can show evidence of BMFA (or equivalent) insurance cover.

-- The instructions of the BW Longham Reservoirs Duty Warden are to be obeyed at all times.
+- The instructions of the BW Longham Lakes Duty Warden are to be obeyed at all times.

 - Use of fuel engine, rockets or jet propulsion and model helicopter flying is strictly forbidden.